lxy878/search_engine/README.md

 ## Process:

-Tje webiste works two features, which one is searching a item from persitence database and another is continuously crowling information from websites.
+The webiste works two features, which one is searching a item from persitence database and another is continuously crowling information from websites.

 Programming Language include:  HTML, CSS, JavaScript and Nodejs: express, ejs, sequelize and cheerio